cds-snc/gcds-components/packages/vue/tests/app/README.md

+**Test app used for E2E testing purposes**

 # Vue3 with GC Design System Components Vue Package

 This package is an example of how you can use the GC Design System Components - Vue package in a Vue3 project that uses Vite.
-Used to test component rendering, events listeners and `v-model`.
+Used to E2E test component rendering, events listeners and `v-model`.

 # Vue 3 + Vite